xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/types_of_product_attributes_-_by_scope.md

 layout: article_with_sidebar
 updated_at: '2017-01-29 01:25 +0400'
 identifier: ref_uaJk8ete
-title: Types of product attributes - by scope
+title: Types of Product Attributes - by Scope
 categories:
   - User manual
 published: true
 order: 200
 ---
 Based on the scope at which they are applied, product attributes can be classified into three types: product-specific attributes, product class attributes and global attributes.

 Product-specific attributes are attributes that are configured on the level of specific products, like attributes for the product "Womens' Tailored Dot Shirt".